 There are literally thousands of scholarships administered through the United Negro College Fund, with funding provided by individuals and businesses alike.
 Scholarships are based on grade point average as well as unmet financial need as verified by the college financial aid office.
 To qualify for a scholarship, students must have first completed a Free Application for Federal Student Aid.

 The Society of Women Engineers provides college scholarships to young women that have been admitted into accredited programs in preparation for a career in engineering, engineering technology, and computer science.
-Each year, this society makes available roughly $550,000 in funding to approximately 200 female students.
+Each year, this society makes available roughly $810,000 in funding to over 200 female students.

 The U.S. Senate Youth Program is a scholarship made available to college students that were President, Vice President, Secretary, or Treasurer of their high school class or any other civic or educational organization.
 Each year, two students from each state are awarded $5,000 in college funding for undergraduate studies.